 Mazda MAZDASPEED Protege Model Overview

-Used Mazda MAZDASPEED Protege
+Mazda MAZDASPEED Protege Cars

-Mazda MAZDASPEED Protege Questions
+Mazda MAZDASPEED Protege Overview

 When Mazda decided it was time to introduce a high-performance, specially tuned vehicle to its lineup in an effort to add some juice to the current offerings, the automaker turned to MAZDASPEED, its own in-house motorsports and aftermarket tuner.
 And the first vehicle to get a souped-up makeover was the compact Protege sedan, which was in its final year of production.
 The result was the MAZDASPEED Protege, the foundation in what would prove to be a coveted line of MAZDASPEED limited-edition sport vehicles.